openresty/lua-resty-core/lib/ngx/pipe.md

   to stdout in the spawned process.
 This is similar to doing `>&1` in a shell.
 * `buffer_size`: specifies the buffer size used by reading operations, in bytes.
 The default buffer size is `4096`.
+* `write_timeout`: specifies the write timeout threshold, in milliseconds.
+The default threshold is `10000`.
+If the threshold is `0`, the write operation will never time out.
+* `stdout_read_timeout`: specifies the stdout read timeout threshold, in milliseconds.
+The default threshold is `10000`.
+If the threshold is `0`, the stdout read operation will never time out.
+* `stderr_read_timeout`: specifies the stderr read timeout threshold, in milliseconds.
+The default threshold is `10000`.
+If the threshold is `0`, the stderr read operation will never time out.
+* `wait_timeout`: specifies the wait timeout threshold, in milliseconds.
+The default threshold is `10000`.
+If the threshold is `0`, the wait operation will never time out.

 [Back to TOC](#table-of-contents)